proxmox/proxmox-backup/docs/system-booting.rst

 Grub
 ~~~~

-``grub`` has been the de-facto standard for booting Linux systems for many years
+``grub`` has been the de facto standard for booting Linux systems for many years
 and is quite well documented
 (see the `Grub Manual
 <https://www.gnu.org/software/grub/manual/grub/grub.html>`_).

 Configuration
 ^^^^^^^^^^^^^

 Changes to the ``grub`` configuration are done via the defaults file
-``/etc/default/grub`` or config snippets in ``/etc/default/grub.d``.
-To regenerate
+``/etc/default/grub`` or via config snippets in ``/etc/default/grub.d``.
+To
-the configuration file after a change to the configuration run:
+regenerate the configuration file after a change to the configuration, run:

 .. code-block:: console